pk-droid-lab/chastity/README.md

 There is most likely a `goldilocks` combination of cage length, ring size, and possibly a support strap.

+Ball trap devices really come down to trial and error - finding the right combo of cage length and ring size where the cage doesn't slip down and is comfortable.

 ### Device Options

 After trying cages for years, `Kink3d cobra` has been my favorite so far.
-The Cherry Keeper is pretty good too and used that for a couple years.
+The `Cherry Keeper` is pretty good too and used that for a couple years.

 * Easy to clean
 * can be worn easily for a week between cleanings